HBAR entropy of Infalling Atoms into a GUP-corrected Schwarzschild Black Hole and equivalence principle: Introduction

 The interplay between quantum theory and gravitation remains one of the most profound challenges in theoretical physics.
 Black hole thermodynamics, in particular Hawking radiation, provides a unique arena in which semiclassical gravity can be tested against quantum‐gravity proposals.
 In many approaches ranging from GUP to renormalization‐group improvements, the classical Schwarzschild geometry acquires quantum corrections that, while typically small, may leave imprints on horizon-induced radiation and entropy laws.
 Moreover, the longstanding analogy between Hawking emission and Unruh radiation generated by an accelerating mirror raises the question of whether fundamental principles, such as the Einstein equivalence principle, survive when horizon dynamics are modified by quantum gravity effects.

 In this paper, we aim to address these issues by studying a simple yet powerful model: a two-level atom falling freely from infinity into a GUP-corrected Schwarzschild black hole.
 First, we derive closed-form expressions for the atom's excitation and de-excitation probabilities, showing explicitly that they retain a Planck-like spectrum and satisfy the equivalence principle via an exact mapping to a uniformly accelerating mirror.
-We then extend this equivalence to arbitrary static, spherically symmetric backgrounds to demonstrate its generality.
 Finally, by treating each field mode as an open quantum system interacting with infalling atoms, we compute the HBAR entropy and reveal that it reproduces the Bekenstein-Hawking area law with corrections characteristic of GUP effects.
 This work thus provides a concrete testbed for quantum gravity-induced deviations in black hole thermodynamics and underscores the robustness of both thermal radiation processes and entropy-correction universality.

 The paper is organized as follows.
-In Sect. \ref{sec:metric} we briefly describe the background geometry, then we recast the near-horizon metric in Rindler form and compute the surface gravity.
+In Sect. \ref{sec:metric}, we briefly describe the background geometry, then we recast the near-horizon metric in Rindler form and compute the surface gravity.
 Sect. \ref{sec:geodesics} solves the radial geodesic of a freely falling atom and derives $\tau(r)$ and $t(r)$.
 Sect. \ref{sec:modes} obtains the scalar field modes and the tortoise coordinate $r_*$.
-Sect. \ref{sec:interaction} constructs the atom–field interaction Hamiltonian, and we calculate excitation and absorption probabilities, and then we demonstrate the equivalence between a black hole and Unruh (accelerating mirror) results.
+Sect. \ref{sec:interaction} constructs the atom-field interaction Hamiltonian, and we calculate excitation and absorption probabilities, and then we demonstrate the equivalence between a black hole and Unruh (accelerating mirror) results.
 Finally, Sect. \ref{sec:HBAR} derives the GUP-corrected HBAR entropy law.
 We conclude in Sect. \ref{sec:conclusion}.
 Throughout, we adopt geometric units ($c = G = \hbar = k_B = 1$) unless otherwise noted, and expand consistently in the small parameter $\beta / M^2 \ll 1$.
 Metric signature $(-,+,+,+)$ is also used.